SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules.md

 Smart rules are parameterized.
 There are two sources for parameters:

-**Rule Parameters** are provided by the user when creating a smart rule from a template.
+**Rule parameters** are provided by the user when creating a smart rule from a template.
 Examples are email addresses and alarm texts.

-**Object Parameters** are stored in the group or device.
+**Object parameters** are stored in the group or device.
 These parameters can be edited after the smart rule has been created.
 An example includes min and max values for thresholds.

 Smart rules can be seen

-* in the **Smart rules** page accessible from the **Configuration** menu. <br><br>
+* in the **Global smart rules** page accessible from the **Configuration** menu. <br><br>
 ![Global smart rules](/images/users-guide/cockpit/cockpit-smart-rules-list.png)

 * in the **Info** tab of a device or group. <br><br>